-The direction regarding the Real Tennis court is part of the decision of An Bord Pleanala (PL 29S.246621) to grant planning permission for The National Children’s Science Centre on a site on Earlsfort Terrace in Dublin, to include the Real Tennis court building.
-The Irish Real Tennis Association welcomes this permission; the Science Centre will undoubtedly be an important addition to the educational and cultural fabric of the Irish State.
+The direction regarding the Real Tennis court is part of the decision of An Bord Pleanala (PL 29S.246621) to grant planning permission for The National Children’s Science Centre on a site on Earlsfort Terrace in Dublin, to include the Real Tennis Court building.
+The Irish Real Tennis Association welcomes the Science Centre, although the use of the Real Tennis Court for purposes other than real tennis is disappointing and contrary to the wishes of the donor.
+We continue to work towards the playing of real tennis in this historic court, in the context of the An Bord Pleanála decision.

 Our main focus is currently the restoration of the Dublin court.
 This court was built in 1885 by Sir Edward Guinness, and hosted the 1890 world championship.
 It was played on until 1939, when it was bequeathed to the Irish State, to be used as a real tennis court.
 Sadly, this wish was not followed, and the court is not currently playable.